garrandall/popular-music-data/tracks/how-about-that-bad-company.md

 Yeah, I wanna see this whole thing through
 Yeah, I wanna spend my life with you, oh yeah

-Oooh, how about that, hey, how 'bout it baby
+Oh, how about that, hey, how 'bout it baby
-Oooh, how about that, t-tell me
+Oh, how about that, t-tell me
-Oooh, how about that, tell me baby
+Oh, how about that, tell me baby
-Oooh, how about that, baby yeah
+Oh, how about that, baby yeah
-Oooh, hey how about that, how about that, how about it baby Oooh, yeah how about that, oh, oh...
+Oh, hey how about that, how about that, how about it baby Oh, yeah how about that, oh, oh...